How to Grow Rhipsalis and Epiphyllum

 You can buy Epiphyllum cactus cuttings from a garden center or an online plant store.

-• If you already own an Epiphyllum cactus that is strong and healthy, you can make your cuttings.
-Choose a healthy leaf of approximately 4 inches (10 cm) and cut it off at the stem below the base of the leaf.
+- If you already own an Epiphyllum cactus that is strong and healthy, you can make your cuttings.
+Choose a healthy leaf of approximately 10 cm and cut it off at the stem below the base of the leaf.
 Repeat this process until you have obtained the desired number of cuttings.

 Step 2: Let the cut tip callous over

-Store cuttings in a cool, dry place away from the sun for 10-14 days.
+Store cuttings in a cool, dry place away from the sun for 1-2 days.
 Good places include a garden shed, bathroom, or basement.
-Because the Epiphyllum cactus is a succulent plant, cuttings can remain good for up to a month.
-(Remember to take into account the postage time).
+If buying online take postage time into consideration.

 Step 3 Plant your cuttings